Background music "¡Americano!" courtesy of Roger Clyne and the Peacemakers.

 Can I bring back alcohol for my personal use or as a gift?

-Generally, one liter per person may be entered into the U.S. duty-free by travelers who are 21 or older, although travelers coming from the U.S. Virgin Islands or other Caribbean countries are entitled to more.
+Don't take this as gospel because it isn't.
+This is only from my experience.
+Regulations can differ by state.
+Generally, when crossing by car or on foot into California, one liter per person may be entered into the U.S. duty-free by travelers who are 21 or older, although travelers coming from the U.S. Virgin Islands or other Caribbean countries are entitled to more.
+I believe with most airlines, the limit is 5 liters.
+The bottles must be sealed and put into your checked luggage.
 It is not legal for travelers under the age of 21 to import alcohol - even as a gift.

 For additional information, visit U.S. Customs and Border Protection